-The fascination with serial killers has long been a discussion, but it’s been recently brought back into the spotlight due to the recent death of Charles Manson.
+The fascination with serial killers has long been a discussion, but has resurfaced due to the popularity of true crime podcasts and streaming series and movies depicting serial killers.

 It was discovered in February of 2015 that the autobiography of a serial killer had been released for purchase on Amazon.
 The book was written by Robert Pickton, who was convicted in 2007 of murdering 6 women in Canada and has supposedly confessed to killing 49 women in total.